 They are willing to pay the extra costs to get more accurate market data, ensure global legal compliance and avoid conflict of interest with other established brands.
 Additional charges can include related tasks like updating the messaging and design on all media channels.

 How much should you spend on your branding project?

 How much you spend on branding will depend on your core objective and what type of help you need.

-If you have the knowledge and expertise to hire and guide a designer and copywriter, you can get your branding project done on a tight budget.
+You can get your branding project done on a tight budget if you have the knowledge and expertise to hire and guide a designer and copywriter.

 If you need more strategic guidance on your brand strategy and messaging, you will need to engage an agency with experience creating similar solutions in your industry.